Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure GuardDuty to send the event to an Amazon Kinesis data stream.
 Process the eventwith an Amazon Kinesis Data Analytics for Apache Flink application that sends a notification to the company through Amazon Simple Notification Service (Amazon SNS).
 Add rules to the network ACL to block traffic to and from the suspicious instance.
 - [ ] Configure GuardDuty to send the event to Amazon EventBridge (Amazon CloudWatch Events).
 Deploy an AWS WAF web ACL.
 Process the event with an AWS Lambda function that sends a notification to the company through Amazon Simple Notification Service (Amazon SNS) and adds a web ACL rule to block traffic to and from the suspicious instance.
 - [x] Enable AWS Security Hub to ingest GuardDuty findings and send the event to Amazon EventBridge (Amazon CloudWatch Events).
 Deploy AWS Network Firewall.
 Process the event with an AWS Lambda function that adds a rule to a Network Firewall firewall policy to block traffic to and from the suspicious instance.
 - [ ] Enable AWS Security Hub to ingest GuardDuty findings.
 Configure an Amazon Kinesis data stream as an event destination for Security Hub.
-Process the event with an AWS Lambda function that replaces the security group of the suspicious instance.
-With a security group that does not allow any connections.
+Process the event with an AWS Lambda function that replaces the security group of the suspicious instance with a security group that does not allow any connections.

 ### A company uses an external identity provider to allow federation into different IAM accounts.
 A security engineer for the company needs to identify the federated user that terminated a production Amazon EC2 instance a week ago.
 What is the FASTEST way for the security engineer to identify the federated user?

 - [ ] Review the IAM CloudTrail event history logs in an Amazon S3 bucket and look for the Terminatelnstances event to identify the federated user from the role session name.
 - [x] Filter the IAM CloudTrail event history for the Terminatelnstances event and identify the assumed IAM role.
 Review the AssumeRoleWithSAML event call in CloudTrail to identify the corresponding username.
 - [ ] Search the IAM CloudTrail logs for the Terminatelnstances event and note the event time.
 Review the IAM Access Advisor tab for all federated roles.
-The last accessed time should match the time.
-When the instance.
-Was terminated.
+The last accessed time should match the time when the instance was terminated.
 - [ ] Use Amazon Athena to run a SQL query on the IAM CloudTrail logs stored in an Amazon S3 bucket and filter on the Terminatelnstances event.
 Identify the corresponding role and run another query to filter the AssumeRoleWithWebldentity event for the user name.

 ### A company Is planning to use Amazon Elastic File System (Amazon EFS) with its on-premises servers.
 The company has an existing IAM Direct Connect connection established between its on-premises data center and an IAM Region Security policy states that the company's on-premises firewall should only have specific IP addresses added to the allow list and not a CIDR range.
 The company also wants to restrict access so that only certain data center-based servers have access to Amazon EFS How should a security engineer implement this solution'